saastechacademy/foundation/project-ideas/order-ledger/cancelSalesOrder.md

 3. Calculate the balance `cancelQuantity` between the Shopify order line item `cancelQuantity` and OMS exploded order items aggregated `cancelQuantity`.
 4. With respect to the balance `cancelQuantity`, get eligible exploded order items in OMS against Shopify `orderLineItemId` for cancellation.
 These items should be included in the Cancel Order JSON.
 5. Map and transform Shopify `OrderTransaction` to create `OrderPaymentPreference` in OMS:
-    a.
-Map `currencyUomId`.
+   * Map `currencyUomId`.
-    b.
-Map Shopify transaction `statusId` to OMS `OrderPaymentPreference` `statusId`.
+   * Map Shopify transaction `statusId` to OMS `OrderPaymentPreference` `statusId`.
-    c.
-Map Shopify transaction `gateway` to OMS `paymentMethodTypeId`.
+   * Map Shopify transaction `gateway` to OMS `paymentMethodTypeId`.
-    d.
-If the Shopify order currency is different from the OMS order currency, use the Shopify transaction `exchange_rate` if available.
+   * If the Shopify order currency is different from the OMS order currency, use the Shopify transaction `exchange_rate` if available.
 Otherwise, derive it from the `UOMConversion` entity in OMS.
 If the exchange rate couldn’t be derived, the transaction amount is set to null.
-    e.
-Map the remaining relevant Shopify transaction fields to generate OMS `OrderPaymentPreference` JSON to be included in the Cancel Order JSON.
+   * Map the remaining relevant Shopify transaction fields to generate OMS `OrderPaymentPreference` JSON to be included in the Cancel Order JSON.